HardisonCo/.github/international/haiti/ht-health/hms-cur/index.md

 ## Integration Points

-This document outlines how HMS-CUR is integrated with ht_Health systems in Haiti.
+This document outlines how HMS-CUR is integrated with ht-health systems in Haiti.